Sonic the Hedgehog (2006 video game): Reception

 The plot was criticized as confusing and inappropriately dark.
 GamesRadar considered it overwrought and "conceptually challenged", and Eurogamer found its voice acting painful and its cutscenes cringeworthy.
-Some reviewers unfavorably compared the story to that of an anime or Final Fantasy.
-The romance between Sonic and the human Princess Elise was especially criticized; for GamesTM, it marked the point "the [Sonic] series had veered off into absolute nonsense."
+Some reviewers unfavorably compared the story to an anime or Final Fantasy.
+The romance between Sonic and the human Princess Elise was especially criticized; for GamesTM, it marked the point "the [Sonic] series had veered off into absolute nonsense".

-"This ... is a mess from top to bottom", wrote GameSpot, that "only the most blindly reverent Sonic the Hedgehog fan could possibly squeeze any enjoyment out of".
-IGN said that the game had some redeeming qualities, with brief segments of gameplay that demonstrated how a next-generation Sonic game could work, but found it "rips them away as soon as it shows them" and concluded that the game failed to reinvent the series.
-Eurogamer believed that Sonic the Hedgehogs mistakes would have been noticed even if the game had been released in 1996.
+GameSpot wrote that Sonic was "a mess from top to bottom" that "only the most blindly reverent Sonic the Hedgehog fan could possibly squeeze any enjoyment out of".
+IGN said that it had some redeeming qualities, with brief segments of gameplay that demonstrated how a next-generation Sonic game could work, but found it "rips them away as soon as it shows them" and concluded that the game failed to reinvent the series.
+Eurogamer believed the mistakes would have been noticed even if it had been released in 1996.

-Despite the mostly negative reception, Game Informer and Dave Halverson of Play Magazine defended the game.
-Game Informer described it as ambitious and praised the graphics, story, amount of content, and replay value, but believed only Sonic fans would enjoy the game.
-Halverson initially gave the Xbox 360 version a 9.5/10, praising each character's controls and abilities and calling it the best 3D Sonic game yet.
-In the following issue, Halverson reassessed it as 8.5/10, writing that he had been told that the load times and glitches in his review copy would not be in the final version of the game.
+Game Informer and Dave Halverson of Play Magazine defended the game.
+Game Informer described it as ambitious and praised the graphics, story, amount of content and replay value, but believed only Sonic fans would enjoy it.
+Halverson initially gave the Xbox 360 version 9.5/10, praising each character's controls and abilities and calling it the best 3D Sonic game yet.
+In the following issue, Halverson reassessed it as 8.5/10, writing that he had been told that the load times and glitches in his review copy would not be in the final version.
 In a later review of the PlayStation 3 version, Halverson was frustrated that the problems had still not been corrected and that the performance was worse despite the extra development time; Halverson gave this version a 5.5/10.
 The A.V.
 Club said in 2016 that despite the game's poor quality, the soundtrack has some "genuine rippers".